Zeni0s74/cse15l-lab-reports/Lab1.md

 @Zeni0s74 ➜ /workspaces/lecture1/messages (main) $
 ```

-Woah there, looks like a bit of an error happened there, when we called cat with no input, it returns a blank line and keeps doing so until we force a control C return! this is actually intended behavior as i learned after speaking to a TA, but as for the reason why?
+Woahh, looks like something strange happened there!
+When we called `cat` with no input, it returns a blank line and keeps doing so with every hit of the `Enter` key until we force a `control C` return!
+This is actually intended behavior and **not an error** as I learned after speaking to a TA, but as for the reason why?
 I haven't the slightest clue!
+*(Note, `cat` exhibits the same behavior if passed a string of text, say if you were to type `cat Hello` it would return the text Hello with every hit of the `Enter` key until forcing a return via `^C`, use cases for this are... limited to say the least)*

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ cat messages